Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Framework

 which permits $p$ growing very fast with $n$ in the asymptotic thought experiment.
 In fact, $p$ may be growing nearly exponentially in $n$, e.g., $p=e^{n^{1/6}}$ for fixed $B_n$.
 That this rate condition permits $p \gg n$ is an important positive result in high-dimensional central limit theory \citep{chernozhukov_central_2017,chernozhukov_high-dimensional_2023}.

-Both Assumptions \ref{ass_mom} and \ref{ass_rate} are the state of the art in the high-dimensional central theory from which this framework draws \citep{chernozhuokov_improved_2022,ding_gaussian_2025}.
+\begin{remark}[State-of-the-art assumptions] Both Assumptions \ref{ass_mom} and \ref{ass_rate} are the state-of-the-art in the high-dimensional central limit theory from which this framework draws \citep{chernozhuokov_improved_2022,ding_gaussian_2025}.
 Indeed, these conditions are the exact same as those used in both \cite{chernozhuokov_improved_2022} and \cite{ding_gaussian_2025}.
-Notably, these assumptions do not require non-degeneracy of $\Sigma$, a well-established and beneficial feature of these results \citep{chernozhukov_high-dimensional_2023}.
-Under assumptions of non-degenerate $\Sigma$, improved rate conditions may be used in place of Assumption \ref{ass_rate}.
+Notably, these assumptions do not require non-degeneracy of $\Sigma$, another important positive result in this literature \citep{chernozhukov_high-dimensional_2023}.
+Under assumptions of non-degenerate $\Sigma$, improved rate conditions may be used in place of Assumption \ref{ass_rate}. \end{remark}